Email marketing is central to your marketing campaign.

 There are contact managers and then there’s FullContact.
-It doesn’t matter if you want to view Twitter activity from your inbox, record notes or edit a contact, you can do so with ease.
+It doesn’t matter if you want to view Twitter activity from your inbox, record notes or edit a contact – you can do all with ease.

 Pro tip: FullContact is known for providing a high quality customer service experience.
 This is useful for those times when you have questions about how to use a particular feature.

 Do you ever find yourself wishing that you had an assistant to help schedule all of those important meetings?